Tamar Estuary River Health Action Plan - RHAP

 How can landholders help to improve water quality?

 There are many ways landholders can improve water quality in the catchments, especially graziers and dairy farmers.
-You may already implement some NRM techniques including keeping waterways clean and clear from contamination, using sprays and additives in recommended amounts, fencing off waterways and bushland, planting shelter belts and introducing water and energy saving strategies, including erosion control.
+You may already implement some Natural Resource Management (NRM) techniques including keeping waterways clean and clear from contamination, using sprays and additives in recommended amounts, fencing off waterways and bushland, planting shelter belts and introducing water and energy saving strategies, including erosion control.

 Explore our resources and read about our Water Program for more information.